rust-osdev/homepage/content/showcase/rusty-hermit/index.md

 ## Virtualization Designs

-Common virtualized environment based on classical **_virtual machines_**.
+Common virtualized environments are based on classical **_virtual machines_**.
 In this case, complete machines are emulated or virtualized and common operating systems are running on both host and guest site:

 ![Structure of a common virtualitation environment](common_vm.png)

 This technique is established (VMware, Hyper-V, etc.) and widely used.
 However, it introduces additional overhead especially regarding memory consumption and performance.

-An alternative approach to common virtual machines is **OS-level virtualization**, where the kernel allows the existence of multiple isolated user space instances.
+An alternative approach to common virtual machines is **_OS-level virtualization_**, where the kernel allows the existence of multiple isolated user space instances.
 These isolated instances are also known as container.
 A typical representative is LXC or Docker and promise less overhead in comparison to common virtual machines.
 However, the